jraylee/Song-Identification/README.txt

 $ python k_means_classifier,py

 The program will then prompt you for a training directory and then testing directory and output filename.

+For details on the HMM please see the HMM directory.